Ludium-Official/ludium-basebatch/README.md

 This system is **optimized for project-based collaboration** and replaces trust with a **dual mechanism: contract terms + validator reputation**.
 It enables fair and transparent participation, with each contributor’s performance permanently recorded onchain for future opportunities.

-## 💙 Ludium is BAsed - Stack Integration
+## 💙 Ludium is BASED - Stack Integration
 ![Base Stacks](./images/Basebatch-BaseStacks.png)

 Base provides **fast transaction speeds, low fees, and developer-friendly infrastructure** — ideal for real-world Web3 platforms.